-Past studies using reciprocal seagrass transplants to investigate epiphytic algal abundance have mainly focused on grazer control as the mechanism for biomass variation of microalage (Reynold et al. 2015).
-Other reciprocal transplants in Zostera marina have looked at changes in seagrass leaf morphology following a reciprocal transplant but did not measured any epifaunal communities (Backman 1991) (Kenworthy and Fonseca 1977).
+One way to begin to distinguish among multiple possible explanations is through reciprocal transplant experiments.
+Seagrass reciprocal transplants done to investigate epiphytic algal abundance have mainly focused on grazer control as the mechanism for biomass variation of microalage (Reynold et al. 2015).
+Other reciprocal transplants in eelgrass (Zostera marina) have found that…looked at changes in seagrass leaf morphology following a reciprocal transplant but did not measured any epifaunal communities (Backman 1991) (Kenworthy and Fonseca 1977).
 Studies have compared microbial communities between the edge and interior of patches (Ettinger et al. 2017) and while microbial, invertebrate, and algal consistently vary significantly between the edge and interior of seagrass patches; the mechanisms for this variation and any correlations between microbial communities and other levels of community structure remain uninvestigated.

-In the northeast pacific, the red alga Smithora naaidum is one of the more common macroalgal epiphytes on eelgrass.
-Smithora abundance varies substantially among meadows, present on eelgrass primarily in marine environments (not brackish).
-Smithora is one of the highest quality algae for grazers, extremely high in fatty acid content, suggesting an important role in the seagrass-based food chain.
-Smithora also changes the physical structure of the seagrass microenvironment, potentially enhancing protection.
-Due to Smithora’s large variation over a small distance, Smithora on Zostera marina is an interesting system in which to investigate the drivers of changes in epiphyte abundance in Zostera marina meadows (Kitting, Fry, and Morgan 1984).

 [our objectives]

-The main objective of this work was to investigate potential drivers of changes in Smithora abundance within a single Zostera marina eelgrass meadow.
-We performed a reciprocal transplant experiment of seagrass shoots between zones of high and low Smithora.
-We tested the hypotheses that Smithora abundance on eelgrass is dictated by a shoot level characteristic rather than by the local environment.
-We investigated microbial community as a shoot level characteristic that would likely influence settlement of Smithora.
-If shoot-level attributes dominate, we expected that abundance of Smithora would not change with a change in shoot location.
-If there is something in the local environment that is promoting Smithora growth we would expect shoots to change their Smithora abundance to match the environment they are placed in.
+Our main objective was to investigate potential drivers of changes in abundance of a dominant epiphyte, the red algae Smithora naiadum, on the eelgrass Zostera marina.
+We performed a reciprocal transplant experiment of seagrass shoots between zones of high and low Smithora within a single, large Zostera meadow.
+We tested the hypotheses that Smithora abundance on eelgrass is determined by characteristics of the host plant rather than by the local environment.
+We investigated the host-plant microbial community as a possible host attribute that could influence settlement of Smithora.
+Our experiment therefore allowed us to test whether epiphyte abundance is clearly determined by the environment or the host plant and its associates

+Can we addone more sentence linking this to host plant health without epiphytes?

 2. Materials and Methods